Last updated: Tuesday, January 16, 2024, 6:00 p.m. We will continue to keep you updated as information changes.

 - Plastic trash bags.

-- Special items for infant, elderly or disabled family members.
+- Special items for infants, elderly or disabled family members.

 During hurricane season you should not only expect the need to evacuate, but you should also prepare for it.
 Start now, and if you do have to face a storm this year, you will feel better prepared if local authorities give the word to evacuate your flood emergency zone.
 Know your flood evacuation zone and go if advised by authorities.